bu-balassaitis/CS601_FinalProject_Balassaitis/readme.txt

 	I'm sure I could have kept it simpler to get credit for using Vue, but I wanted to do some meaningful learning and the struggle was worth it to get a better understanding

+> CHALLENGE
+	Getting two separate API calls going out separately and waiting for both to come back with data I probably overdid it with the async and wait calls at several levels, but it took a lot of tweaking to get it working

 [About]